Town: History

 Through different periods of recorded history, many towns have grown into sizeable settlements, with the development of properties, centres of culture, and specialized economies.

 Neolithic

-Çatalhöyük, currently an archaeological site, was considered to be the oldest inhabited town that existed from around 7500 BC.
+Çatalhöyük, currently an archaeological site, was considered to be the oldest inhabited town, or proto-city, that existed from around 7500 BC.
 Inscribed as a World Heritage Site, it remains a depopulated town with a complex of ruins.

 Roman era

 In Roman times, a villa was a rural settlement formed by a main residential building and another series of secondary buildings.
 It constituted the center from which an agricultural holding was administered.
 Subsequently, it lost its agricultural functions and reduced its activity to residential.
 With the consolidation of large estates during the Roman Empire, the town became the center of large farms.

 A distinction was created between rustic and urban settlements: